zachmmiller/Master_Equation/README.md

  - save_time_data.
     Boolean.
 Set to true to save the time propagation data as a .csv file.
 The rows of the file correspond to each time point and the columns correspond to the energy bins.
 The first row is the values of the energy bins and the first column is the time for each point.

+Note: Values given in wavenumber are stored in MEQ as integers, so floating point values will be truncated.

 ## Lua Libraries
-Loading .csv files for inputs to MEQ can be done with Lua.
-A file titled “csv.lua” is included with the source code of MEQ that includes functions for loading .csv files into 2D tables and slicing 2D tables into 1D tables.
+Loading .csv files for inputs can be done with Lua.
+A file titled “csv.lua” in the lua_libraries folder that includes functions for loading .csv files into 2D tables and slicing 2D tables into 1D tables.
 The functions are csv.load and csv_col/csv_row, respectively.
 These functions are imported using the dofile(filepath) function, which behaves essentially like import in Python.

  - csv.load(filename, delimiter, header).
 The filename parameter is a string that is the full path to the file.
 The delimiter parameter is a string that details how the columns of the csv are separated (“,”, “\t”, etc.).
 The header parameter is a boolean and details whether the first row is a header or not (if the first row is not actual data, set this parameter to true).
 The data is arranged in memory such that rows in the csv are contiguous blocks (i.e. indexing is done by “some_csv[row][column]”).